apvilkko/notes/README.md

-# Notes and tips on software developement
+# Notes and tips on software developement and other stuff

-Stuff that I have come across.